Guide To The Best Spring Hiking Destinations

 Located 30 miles from Superstition Mountain Golf and Country Club, San Tan Mountain Regional Park offers nine distinct trails ranging in length and difficulty.
 For those new to the hiking scene, the mild and relatively short Moonlight Trail features spectacular wildflowers in the spring, varying cacti and wildlife species.
 The more difficult, 5-mile San Tan Trail takes visitors through the Broken Lands and Central Valley portions of the park and finishes at the area’s most accessible peak, the Goldmine Mountains.
 Many of the park’s trails do cross paths, making it easy for hikers to explore a variety of routes during their visit.
 Mountain biking and horseback riding are allowed on a majority of the park’s trails, so be sure to keep an eye out while traveling!

 With scenic hiking trails, weekend getaway destinations and endless festivals, Arizona offers adventure around every corner.
-Check out the Arizona Activities page on our blog to learn more about all the sunshine state has to offer.
+Check out our Blog Page to learn more about all the sunshine state has to offer.

 South Mountain Park and Preserve